indeep-xyz/result-queue/README.md

 write the `-c` option string to same directory of queue file. filename's suffix is _.command_. the `-c` option does not require when exists _.command_ file.

+recommend to set with `-r` option. `-i` option does not support to reset the queue file.

 #### -l

 number of lines for echo.  until reach the number of lines, read the queue file and repeat the commands.